5 great destinations for Sri Lanka solo travel

 It will be interesting and enjoyable with Sri Lankan local people amidst the colourful chaos of Sri Lanka cities and markets.
 Even you are on Sri Lanka solo travel, looking to hop in a coach with a bunch of travellers who booked a package tour, Sri Lanka is perfect holiday spot for yours.

-It is always wonderful and risk-free to team up with friends and families, all the while a Sri Lanka solo travel, join one of the Sri Lanka road trips organized by Seerednipity tours for a hassle free affordable Sri Lanka tour.
+It is always wonderful and risk-free to team up with friends and families, all the while a Sri Lanka solo travel, join one of the Sri Lanka road trips, Be it is a short vacation or a multi-day Sri Lanka road trip such as 2 weeks Sri Lanka tour, Seerendipity organized regular trips.
+So join one of the tours organized by Seerednipity tours for a hassle free and affordable Sri Lanka tour.

 You can have your Sri Lank solo travel on a super cheap budget (you can think of the expenses to $35-$40/day ).
 But proper planning is essential to keep it under the allotted budget.
 You can find the accommodation at around $10 per day and you get the best what you pay for (single room with attached bathroom, ceiling fan and cleanliness).
 But it can afford to splurge just about $15 more per day, you can have a nice single room with air-conditioning and private bathroom.
 You will be able to indulge yourself on a western meal once in a while, and you will be able to travel by air-conditioned buses and get a seat in a Class 1 compartment for your train ride.

 There are cheaper versions of accommodation as well such as dormitories and you get what you pay for (think bunk beds, common bathrooms, no fan, and questionable cleanliness).